softonic/gar-exporter/README.md

 ```

 ## Metrics

-Metrics will be made available on port 9173 by default
+If you don't provide the `BIND_PORT` parameter metrics will be made available on port 9173 by default

 ## Unit Test
+There's a basic Unit Test created that you can launch to check the reports YAML configuration structure fits what the Google API expects to get.

 ```
 docker run \
   --name gar-exporter \